Source code for rios.applier

 [docs] def setWindowYsize(self, windowysize): """ Set the Y size of the blocks used.
 Images are processed in blocks (windows) of 'windowxsize' columns, and 'windowysize' rows. """ self.windowysize = windowysize

 [docs] def setWindowSize(self, windowxsize, windowysize): """ Sets the X and Y size of the blocks used in one call.
-Images are processed in blocks (windows) of 'windowxsize' columns, and 'windowysize' rows. """ self.windowxsize = windowxsize self.windowysize = windowysize
+Images are processed in blocks (windows) of 'windowxsize' columns, and 'windowysize' rows.
+New in version 1.4.17. """ self.windowxsize = windowxsize self.windowysize = windowysize

 [docs] def setFootprintType(self, footprint): """ Set type of footprint, one of INTERSECTION, UNION or BOUNDS_FROM_REFERENCE from this module The footprint type controls the extent of the pixel grid used for calculation within the user function, and of the output files.
 Using INTERSECTION will result in the maximum extent which is wholly included in all of the input images.
 Using UNION results in the minimum extent which wholly includes all of the input images.
 If BOUNDS_FROM_REFERENCE is used, then the extent will be the same as that of the reference image or pixgrid, regardless of the extents of the various other inputs.
 For both UNION and BOUNDS_FROM_REFERENCE, it is possible to have pixels which are within the extent, but outside one or more of the input files.
 The input data for such pixels are filled with the null value for that file.
 If no null value is set for that file, then zero is used. """ self.footprint = footprint

 [docs] def setReferenceImage(self, referenceImage): """ Set the name of the image to use for the reference pixel grid and projection.
 If neither referenceImage nor referencePixgrid are set, then no resampling will be allowed.
 Only set one of referenceImage or referencePixgrid.
-Note that this is the external filename, not the internal name (which unfortunately is a bit inconsistent with everything else). """ self.referenceImage = referenceImage
+The reference image can be given as either the internal name, as given on infiles, or the external filename.
+The internal name is preferred, and consistent with other usage, but the filename is allowed for backward compatibility. """ self.referenceImage = referenceImage

 [docs] def setReferencePixgrid(self, referencePixgrid): """ Set the reference pixel grid.
 If neither referenceImage nor referencePixgrid are set, then no resampling will be allowed.
 Only set one of referenceImage or referencePixgrid.
 The referencePixgrid argument is of type :class:`rios.pixelgrid.PixelGridDefn`. """ self.referencePixgrid = referencePixgrid

 [docs] def setProgress(self, progress): """ Set the progress display object.
-Default is no progress object. """ self.progress = progress
+Default is no progress object.
+The progress object should be an instance of one of the classes from :class:`rios.cuiprogress`, and is used to generate a simple progress indicator showing the percentage completed. """ self.progress = progress

 [docs] def setCreationOptions(self, creationoptions, imagename=None): """ Set a list of GDAL creation options (should match with the driver).
 Each list element is a string of the form "NAME=VALUE".
 Defaults are suitable for the default driver, and need to be changed if that is changed.
 However, if an appropriate driver-specific default environment variable ($RIOS_DFLT_CREOPT_<driver>) is given, this will be used. """ self.setOptionForImagename('creationoptions', imagename, creationoptions)

 [docs] def setOverviewLevels(self, overviewLevels, imagename=None): """ Set the overview levels to be used on output images (i.e. pyramid layers).
-Levels are specified as a list of integer factors, with the same meanings as given to the gdaladdo command. """ self.setOptionForImagename('overviewLevels', imagename, overviewLevels)
+Levels are specified as a list of integer factors, with the same meanings as given to the gdaladdo command.
+New in version 1.4.1 """ self.setOptionForImagename('overviewLevels', imagename, overviewLevels)

 [docs] def setOverviewMinDim(self, overviewMinDim, imagename=None): """ Set minimum dimension allowed for output overview.
-Overview levels (i.e. pyramid layers) will be calculated as per the overviewLevels list of factors, but only until the minimum dimension falls below the value of overviewMinDim """ self.setOptionForImagename('overviewMinDim', imagename, overviewMinDim)
+Overview levels (i.e. pyramid layers) will be calculated as per the overviewLevels list of factors, but only until the minimum dimension falls below the value of overviewMinDim New in version 1.4.1 """ self.setOptionForImagename('overviewMinDim', imagename, overviewMinDim)

-[docs] def setLayerNames(self, layerNames, imagename=None): """ Set list of layernames to be given to the output file(s) """ self.setOptionForImagename('layernames', imagename, layerNames)
+[docs] def setLayerNames(self, layerNames, imagename=None): """ Set list of layernames to be given to the output file(s).
+This is not really well supported by most format drivers, and should probably be avoided.
+It seemed like a good idea at the time.
+New in version 1.1.5 """ self.setOptionForImagename('layernames', imagename, layerNames)

-[docs] def setResampleMethod(self, resampleMethod, imagename=None): """ Set resample method to be used for all resampling.
+[docs] def setResampleMethod(self, resampleMethod, imagename=None): """ Set resample method to be used for resampling of input files.
 Possible options are those defined by gdalwarp, i.e. 'near', 'bilinear', 'cubic', 'cubicspline', 'lanczos'. """ self.setOptionForImagename('resampleMethod', imagename, resampleMethod)

 [docs] def setBurnValue(self, burnvalue, vectorname=None): """ Set the burn value to be used when rasterizing the input vector(s).
 If vectorname given, set only for that vector.
 Default is 1. """ self.setOptionForImagename('burnvalue', vectorname, burnvalue)